joao-vcthr/windows-powershell-scripts/README.md

 # Windows 11 Post-Install Scripts for Gaming

-This repository contains a collection of PowerShell scripts to automate the setup and optimisation of a **fresh Windows 11 installation** for gaming.
+This repository contains a collection of PowerShell scripts to automate the setup and optimisation of a **fresh Windows 11 installation** exclusively for gaming.

 ## ⚠️ Disclaimer